-Matthew J. Grey is a graduate student in archaeology and the history of antiquity at Andrews University.
+Matthew J. Grey was a graduate student in archaeology and the history of antiquity at Andrews University when this was written.

 Critical to an appreciation of the Restoration is an understanding of the early Christian apostasy that necessitated such a restoration.
 Indeed, of all people, the Latter-day Saints should be among the most interested in the details of early Christian doctrine, practice, and development.
 The entire Restoration, after all, is based on the understanding that Christ established a church with defined leadership, doctrines, and ordinances, “upon the foundation of the apostles and prophets” (Ephesians 2:20).
 This foundation, however, soon crumbled as the early church fell into an apostasy, replacing its original doctrines and practices with a variety of concepts from throughout the Roman Empire.
 Thus, a new dispensation was required in order for the original organization to be restored to the earth.

 Often in our writing and teaching of the Apostasy, we discuss the death of the Apostles in the mid to late first century, possibly followed by a brief mention of Neoplatonic philosophy entering the church in the third century, and conclude with a reference to a council and creed of the fourth century, leaving this as sufficient evidence that an apostasy occurred.
 While these are all aspects of the bigger picture, jumping from the first to the fourth century denies us the opportunity to examine that crucial period when the lights actually went out—the two hundred years in between (with a special emphasis on the early second century).